 Very High probability of large fire growth.
 Fires can be fuel and or terrain driven with low wind speeds.
 Fine fuel moistures continue to be extremely dry.
 With the Low RH recovery you could see fires become more active earlier in the day.
 Any new starts have the potential to become a large fire with light winds.
-Winds from thunderstorms could pose control problems.
+Drought stress on oaks increases the fuel load and allows rapid escalation to extreme behavior.